jkyip/Canadian-Election-Analysis/README.md

 ## Data Sources

 - **General Social Survey (GSS)** Census data offers demographic insights such as income, age, gender, province, education, and minority status.
-Census Data is obtained from the CHASS website
+Census Data is obtained from the CHASS website.

 - **Canadian Election Study (CES)**: Data provides information on voter behavior.
 Combining multi-level multiple logistic regression and post-stratification, this analysis aims to predict the outcome of the next Canadian Federal Election and identify potential voter patterns and party performance.
 Data can be accessed through resources provided by the CES project and its documentation.